tkareine/hackers-tiny-slide-deck/RELEASING.md

    git push origin master v$version
    ```

-   Make sure the version string in `package.json` and git tag name
+   Make sure that the version string in `package.json` and the Git tag
-   match.
-Note that the git tag name uses the `v` prefix.
+   name match.
+Note that the Git tag name uses the `v` prefix.

-   After pushing, the [CI] publishes npm package automatically.
+   After pushing, the [CI] publishes the npm package automatically.

 8. Bump development version: